nikitakodkany/mnist/README.md

 # DIGIT RECOGNITION - MNIST DATASET

-THIS IS A NUERAL NETWORK BUILT FROM SCRATCH USING PLAIN NUMPY!
+THIS IS A NEURAL NETWORK BUILT FROM SCRATCH USING PLAIN NUMPY!

-Network.py is a python script that has a 4 layer deep nueral network with 200, 186 and 190 nuerons in the hidden layers.
+Network.py is a python script that has a 4 layer deep neural network with 200, 186 and 190 nuerons in the hidden layers.
 It has a directory named 'dataset' which contains the dataset (image and labels, train and test).
 It also has a directory named 'archive' which contains three python scripts named 'functions.py', 'loader.py', 'onehoten.py' where the first script contains activation functions-function to calculate accuracy, dataset loader and converting-reshaping the images-labels respectively.

 There is also a dimentions.txt file that contains the dimentions of the entities for easy guidance.